ssyahya1/hospital-management-system/README.md

 cancelled
 ```

-A transaction that is no longer `pending` cannot be updated.
+A transaction that is no longer pending cannot be updated.

 ---

-# 🗄️ Database
+# Database

-The application uses **PostgreSQL** as its relational database.
+The application uses PostgreSQL as its relational database.

 The main tables are: